shoichiro-u/AttractingContributors/README.md

 5.Ratatouille

-6. Snow White and the Seven Dwarfs
+6.Snow White and the Seven Dwarfs